phatak-dev/blog/_posts/2020-03-18-graal-vm-part-5.md

 GraalVM is around from 2014 as a research project.
 It's been used in production by Twitter from 2017.
 But for general public, it became production ready in latter half of 2019.

-In this series posts, I will be exploring what GraalVM can bring to JVM ecosystem.
-This is the fifth post in the series which explores passing complex objects from Scala to JS.
+In this series of posts, I will be exploring what GraalVM can bring to JVM ecosystem.
+This is the fifth post in the series which explores passing complex objects from Scala to JavaScript.
 You can read all the posts in the series [here](/categories/graal-vm)

 ## Passing Values From Scala To JavaScript

 In last post, we saw how to consume JavaScript object inside the Scala program.
-In this post, we will be discussing about how to pass Scala objects to Javascript.
+In this post, we will be discussing about how to pass Scala objects to JavaScript.

 ## Enable Allow Access on Context

-By default, the guest language, JavaScript in our example, doesn't have access to any objects from host langage, Scala in our case.
+By default, the guest language, JavaScript, doesn't have access to any objects from host language Scala.
 This is done for security purposes.
 But we can override this by enabling access on the context level.

 The below code shows how to do that